STRIDES/AzureDataSharePipeline/DataShare Full Sample/readme.md

 Filename  | Description
 ------------- | -------------
-paramfile03.json | Parameter file that needs to be updated prior to running scripts 01 - Create Resources DataShare.ps1  | Creates all the items in Azure subscription 02 - GrantRightsDataShare.ps1 | Will grant rights to MSI and setup get secret permissions for Azure Key Vault 03 - Create Pipeline Parts DataShare.ps1 | Will create the pipelines and related items in Synapse workspace AKVLS.json | Json file for creation of the linked server pointing to ADLS Gen 2 (azstorage2 in paramfile01.json) LinkedServiceAzureSQLDB.json | Json file tied to the creation of the linked server pointing to Azure SQL DB
+paramfile03.json | **Only file to update** Parameter file that all PowerShell scripts use 00 - PreReqCheck.ps1 | Script that can be used to check for modules needed 01 - Create Resources DataShare.ps1  | Creates all the items in Azure subscription 02 - GrantRightsDataShareCLI.ps1 | Will grant rights to MSI and setup get secret permissions for Azure Key Vault using Azure CLI
+02 - GrantRightsDataShare.ps1 | Will grant rights to MSI and setup get secret permissions for Azure Key Vault using local machine PowerShell
+03 - Create Pipeline Parts DataShare.ps1 | Will create the pipelines and related items in Synapse workspace AKVLS.json | Json file for creation of the linked server pointing to ADLS Gen 2 (azstorage2 in paramfile01.json) LinkedServiceAzureSQLDB.json | Json file tied to the creation of the linked server pointing to Azure SQL DB